Dispersion rule and the requirement to wear a mask

 An obligation to wear a mask or to cover one's nose and mouth in public indoor spaces, including public transport and service points was lifted on the June 2nd.
 Wearing a mask is now recommended, though companies, restaurants and other public spaces may continue the requirement to wear a mask whilst on their premises.

 From 31 May, the 2+2 restriction on movement in public indoor areas will be replaced by a dispersion requirement.
 The dispersion requirement means that strangers should maintain a reasonable distance from the point of view of virus transmission.

-How does the police monitor compliance with the 2+2 rule and the requirement to wear a mask?
+How does the police monitor compliance with the restriction of movement and the requirement to wear a mask?

 The police provides assistance to the Health Board in ensuring compliance with the imposed restrictions and shall reorganise its regular work so that public indoor spaces are also checked on a random basis.